What are Stretch Marks?

 Once approved for treatment, scarring, hypo or hyper pigmentation are unlikely risks, as no heat is used and the surface of the skin is not removed.

-MCA Micro Needling began as a treatment to relax and reduce scar tissue, however it’s a amazing alternative treatment to reduce the appearance of stretch marks, especially for darker skins where laser treatments would not be advised.
+MCA Micro Needling began as a treatment to relax and reduce scar tissue, however it’s a amazing alternative treatment for skin resurfacing and to reduce the appearance of stretch marks, especially for darker skins where laser treatments would not be advised.

 After dry tattooing, with new life brought into damaged tissue, natural pigmentation starts to return.